Perranporth: Places of worship, associations and clubs

 The parish church, which is in the Anglo-Catholic tradition of the Church of England, is in Perranzabuloe.
 An Anglican chapel of ease in Perranporth dedicated to St Michael opened in 1872 and seats 100 people.

 The town also has its own Roman Catholic church, dedicated to Christ the King, on Wheal Leisure Road, which is part of the Diocese of Plymouth.
 Dom Charles Norris completed stained glass windows for the church of Christ the King.

-Masonic and fraternal associations

-The town's Masonic centre in Liskey Hill is home to 16 Masonic bodies, which makes it one of the foremost centres of Masonic activity in Cornwall.

-There used to be a Lodge of the Independent Order of Odd Fellows (Manchester Unity), who at one time, owned the Odd Fellows Hall near the Ponsmere Hotel, but due to declining numbers this Lodge closed and the building is now rented by Cornwall Council as the town's library.
-The Oddfellows building is owned by Perranzabuloe Museum, which has a display gallery and research area above the library.

 Sport

 Surfing is popular in Perranporth with its long sands and beach break.
-The Perranporth Surf Life Saving Club is one of the oldest in the country and hosts an extreme triathlon event every autumn.
 The beach is a destination for kite surfing enthusiasts.
 There is a golf club, Perranporth Golf Club, just north of the town, while the football team Perranporth A.F.C. play in Division One West of the South West Peninsula League.
 There is a rugby club, "The Brewers", and a tennis club.

+Cornish wrestling

+Perranporth has held Cornish wrestling tournaments, for prizes in venues for included the field next to the Perranporth Tennis Club.

+See also Cornish wrestling at the Perran Round.